jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all sub directories script that creates a directory with permissions 751 script that changes the group owner to school from hello
+script that adds execute permission to all sub directories script that creates a directory with permissions 751 script that changes the group owner to school from hello script that changes the owner and group owner for all files and directories in the working directories